- Share this article on Facebook

 The Swedish horror film, “Lat den ratte komma in,” about a bullied boy whose desire for revenge becomes intertwined with his growing love for a girl who happens to be a vampire, began showing at festivals at the beginning of the year.
 Hammer Films picked up the remake rights in May after the film won the best narrative feature award at the Tribeca Film Festival.

-The recently revived Hammer Films — a British horror powerhouse in the 1950s and ’60s — intends to remake some of its own classic films in addition to acquiring other original properties.
-“Right One” represents the first film in a new two-picture partnership between Overture and HS Media, the parent company of Hammer and Spitfire Pictures.
+The recently revived Hammer Films intends to remake some of its own classic films in addition to acquiring other original properties.
+“Right One” represents the first film in a two-picture partnership between Overture and HS Media, the parent company of Hammer and Spitfire Pictures.

 Hammer’s Simon Oakes and Spitfire’s Guy East and Nigel Sinclair will produce.
 Spitfire’s Alex Brunner and Tobin Armbrust will exec produce along with John Ptak, Philip Elway and Fredrik Malmberg.
-John Nordling and Carl Molinder of EFTI will also be involved as producers.
+John Nordling and Carl Molder of EFTI also will be involved as producers.

 Sign up for THR news straight to your inbox every day